Patrick Gibson, Baron Gibson: Arts Council of Great Britain

 Gibson was appointed chair of the Arts Council of Great Britain in 1972, succeeding Arnold Goodman under the Conservative government of Edward Heath.
-Contemporary accounts link his selection to the arts brief held by Lord Eccles.
-His tenure coincided with high inflation, pay pressures and rising expectations for wider access to culture.
-A later assessment in the Financial Times characterised the structural tension of the period as “insufficient funds to sustain the national ‘centres of excellence’ just as it came under pressure to increase funding for the regions”.
+Contemporary accounts linked his selection to the arts brief held by Lord Eccles.
+His tenure coincided with high inflation, pay pressures, pressure for wider regional access to arts funding and continuing debate over subsidy for major national institutions.
+A later assessment in the Financial Times characterised the central problem of the period as "insufficient funds to sustain the national 'centres of excellence' just as it came under pressure to increase funding for the regions".

-Working with Labour arts minister Hugh Jenkins from 1974 to 1976, the Council backed a stronger role for the Regional Arts Associations (RAAs).
-Jenkins told the Commons that the Arts Council would “continue to give a high priority” to supporting the associations.
-In a 1977 Lords debate Gibson reviewed the period, noting early progress on touring and regional funding, followed by constraint after the 1973–74 economic crisis and high inflation.
+Working with Labour arts minister Hugh Jenkins from 1974 to 1976, the Council backed a stronger role for the Regional Arts Associations.
+Jenkins told the House of Commons in 1974 that the Arts Council would "continue to give a high priority" to supporting the associations.
+In a 1977 House of Lords debate Gibson reviewed the period, identifying progress on touring and regional funding followed by financial constraint after the 1973–74 economic crisis and high inflation.
+The wider arts-policy context also included arguments over public access to national collections: in March 1974 Jenkins told the House of Commons that he was working with trustees on ending museum admission charges.

 The Council also considered proposals to rationalise major companies.
-Press coverage at the time recorded Treasury interest in merging the Royal Opera House and English National Opera; the Council did not proceed and maintained support for both.
+Press coverage at the time recorded Treasury interest in merging the Royal Opera House and English National Opera; the Council maintained support for both.
+Gibson defended continued public funding for established institutions while also supporting wider access to arts provision outside London.

-In November 1973 the Council established a Community Arts Working Party, chaired by Professor Harold Baldry, to review support for participatory, locally based activity.
-Following its report, the Council created a Community Arts Committee in April 1975 “for a two-year experimental period”, routing much support through the RAAs; the 1976–77 report stated that community arts had “proved their worth and deserve continuing support at a higher level of subsidy”.
+In November 1973 the Council established a Community Arts Working Party, chaired by Professor Harold Baldry, to review support for participatory and locally based activity.
+Following its report, the Council created a Community Arts Committee in April 1975 "for a two-year experimental period", with much of the support routed through the Regional Arts Associations.
+The 1976–77 report stated that community arts had "proved their worth" and deserved continuing support at a higher level of subsidy.

-Debate about elitism and access persisted.
-On 15 March 1974 Jenkins told the Commons he was working with trustees on ending museum admission charges, signalling the government’s priorities on access.
-Gibson defended continued government funding of established institutions and supported spreading access to all for free, particularly those living in regions outside of London.

-Gibson’s chairmanship ended in 1977.
-By then the regional framework had been strengthened, a community-arts committee was in place, and the Council was restating accountability at arm’s length: “The Arts Council is the major source of arts patronage in Great Britain.
-It spends taxpayers’ money, and this lays on it a duty to exercise its patronage with responsibility…”.
+Gibson's chairmanship ended in 1977.
+By then the regional framework had been strengthened, a community arts committee was in place and the Council was restating the principle of arm's-length funding: public money for the arts should pass through an intermediary body exercising independent judgement rather than direct ministerial patronage.